Corruption in Mauritius: DCL, Ramalingum, school tablets and the internet

-In 2015, the minister of Education, Leela Devi Dookun-Luchoomun, cancelled private firm Data Communications Limited (DCL)'s contract for the supply of electronic tablets to primary schools.
-DCL's director, Ganesh Ramalingum, had already received a deposit of Rs 21.7 Millions without supplying a single tablet to any school.
-The Dookun-Luchoomun ministry entered a legal claim of Rs 141.2 Million, including compensation costs.
-However, in February 2017, then minister of Technology Yogida Sawmynaden awarded another major contract (to connect 160 schools to the internet) to DCL via the Central Procurement Board (CPB).
-DCL's Ramalingum requested advance payment of Rs 45 Millions via the State Law Office.
+In 2015, the Minister of Education, Leela Devi Dookun-Luchoomun, cancelled the contract of private firm Data Communications Limited (DCL) for the supply of electronic tablets to primary schools.
+DCL's director, Ganesh Ramalingum, had already received a deposit of Rs 21.7 million without supplying a single tablet to any school.
+The Dookun-Luchoomun ministry filed a legal claim of Rs 141.2 million, which includes compensation costs.
+However, in February 2017, then Minister of Technology Yogida Sawmynaden awarded another major contract (to connect 160 schools to the internet) to DCL via the Central Procurement Board (CPB).
+DCL's Ramalingum requested advance payment of Rs 45 million via the State Law Office.
 Shortly afterwards, DCL went into receivership without setting up any internet connections.